allencoded/CSharpAngularRouting/README.md

 ```

 That is it in a nutshell.
 Forgive the poorly written tutorial.
 I think the code base explains it all, but I just
-wanted to give a synosis for the readme.
+wanted to give a overview for the readme.